Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-sc.rst

 You also need to set up a new smart contract project.
 Follow the guide :ref:`setup-contract` and return to this point afterwards.

-You are now ready to write a smart contract for the Concordium blockchain!

 Basic setup
 ===========

 The source code of your smart contract is going to be in the ``src`` directory, which already contains the file ``lib.rs``, assuming you follow the above guide to set up your project.

-Open ``src/lib.rs`` in your editor and you'll see some code for :ref:`writing tests<piggy-bank-testing>`, which you can delete for now.
+The smart contract template also includes some examples tests under the ``tests`` directory, which you can delete for now.
 You will come back to tests later in this tutorial.

-First, bring everything from the |concordium-std|_ library into scope by adding the line:
+In ``lib.rs``, start by bringing everything from the |concordium-std|_ library into scope by adding the line:

 .. code-block:: rust